gradio-app/gradio/guides/05_chatbots/02_chatinterface-examples.md

 $code_llm_sambanova

-Tip: For quick prototyping, the  <a href='https://github.com/gradio-app/sambanova-gradio'>sambanova-gradio library</a> makes it even easier to build chatbots on top of OpenAI models.
+Tip: For quick prototyping, the  <a href='https://github.com/gradio-app/sambanova-gradio'>sambanova-gradio library</a> makes it even easier to build chatbots on top of SambaNova models.

 ## Hyperbolic